 The MSA Team will require administrative and technical support from the NAIC.
-As the MSA Review develops, it is expected NAIC support resources will play an integral role in managing the overall program.
+As the MSA Review develops, it is expected that NAIC support resources will play an integral role in managing the overall program.
 Administrative staff support will be needed to support MSA Team communications and manage record keeping for underlying workpapers and final MSA Advisory Reports associated with each rate proposal, etc. Additionally, it is possible that limited actuarial support will be needed for the analysis of rate proposals, including preparing data files, gathering information, performing limited actuarial analysis procedures, drafting MSA Advisory Reports, and monitoring interactions among the state insurance departments and the MSA Team.
-Dedicated staff support for the ongoing work of the LTCI (EX) Task Force will be needed as well.
+Dedicated staff support for the ongoing work of the Long-Term Care Insurance (EX) Task Force will be needed as well.
 As more experience with rate proposal volumes and average analysis time is gained, the full complement of human resources required will be better understood.

-The MSA Team and supporting NAIC and Compact staff will use the NAIC SERFF electronic infrastructure to receive insurer rate proposals and correspond with insurers.
+The MSA Team and supporting NAIC and Compact staff will use the NAIC SERFF electronic infrastructure to receive insurer rate increase proposals and correspond with insurers.
 As needed, the MSA Team or supporting NAIC and Compact staff may communicate with the insurer outside of SERFF.
+The material substance of such communication can be documented within SERFF.
+NAIC and Compact staff will communicate with insurers only at the direction of the MSA Team.
+Compact staff will perform administrative work related to MSA rate increase proposals at the direction of the MSA Team and as described in this framework.

 REQUESTING AN MSA REVIEW